Welcome to Sonoma

 Nestled in Sonoma Valley, the City of Sonoma, CA is bookended by the Mayacamas Mountains to the east and Sonoma Mountains to the west.
 Blanketed by a mild, warm Mediterranean climate, the days are sunny, and the nights are comfortably cool, making the tree-lined streets inviting and comfortable all year long.
 With a stunning mountainous backdrop, Sonoma appeals to anyone seeking gorgeous Californian living without the smog of significant cities.

 First incorporated in 1850, Sonoma endured some ups and downs as it was unincorporated and reincorporated throughout the late 1800s.
 By 1906, however, the city had taken root with the Sonoma City Hall.
 Local historic events are held close by Sonoma residents, including the brief “Bear Republic” of the early 1800s, when a group of Americans established a country unto themselves with Sonoma as its capital.
 To this day, their legacy lives on, pictured on all Californian flags.

-Today, Sonoma’s history is evident throughout its streets.
-Dotted by an array of houses from as early as the 1820s, such as Greek Revival or the later Italianate, to lots boasting early 20th- century styles like Craftsman or American Colonial Revival, Sonoma offers a variety of choices.
-Charmed by historic streets and attractive architecture, many professionals and retirees are proud to call Sonoma home.
+Even today, Sonoma’s real estate showcases the town's history throughout its streets.
+Dotted by an array of houses and single-family homes from as early as the 1820s, such as Greek Revival or the later Italianate, to lots boasting early 20th- century styles like Craftsman or American Colonial Revival, Sonoma offers a variety of choices.
+Houses for sale in Sonoma are charmed by historic streets, vast real estate options, and attractive architecture - which is why many of its residents are proud to call the area home.